How to Solve Any IRS Problem

-Reduce the Tax Liability by Doing an Offer in Compromise
+Reduce Tax Liability Through an Offer in Compromise

 Under this program, the IRS may accept less than what you owe as payment in full.
 This program has rigid qualification criteria and most taxpayers simply do not qualify.
 As stated earlier, do not be fooled by a salesman on the phone guaranteeing that you will qualify for this option.

 If you do qualify for this option, the IRS will settle for a lot less, but it depends on your income, expenses, and assets.
 The less income and assets you have, the better.
 Once the IRS agrees to the settlement, your nightmare is over and you get your life back, provided that you do not make the same mistakes that got you into tax trouble in the first place.

 If you do not qualify for an Offer in Compromise, it may still be possible to drastically reduce what you owe by asking for a "penalty abatement" which means means asking the IRS to cancel all the penalties.
 As much as 60% of your tax debt could be penalties that the IRS has added to the original tax amount.
 The IRS has specific grounds on which you may file an application to get penalty relief and, if your application is granted, you can get the overall amount of your tax debt reduced.

 The most common resolution option negotiating a payment plan that allows you to make affordable monthly payments to the IRS to pay back taxes.
 These payment plans can have variable payments based on seasonal income, if necessary.
 In some cases, you may not even have to pay back the entire amount you owe, but simply make payments until the statute of limitations expires on the debt.
 This is called a "partial payment installment agreement".

 Declare the Taxes as "Uncollectible"